-Mr. P. Sudhindran and Mr. N. Rama Suresh were appointed for a second term as Independent Directors of the Company for a period of Five Years with effect from 20.09.2021 to 19.09.2026 during the Annual General Meeting held in the year 2021 and they are continuing as Independent Directors.
+Mr. N. Rama Suresh was appointed for a second term as Independent Directors of the Company for a period of Five Years with effect from 20.09.2021 to 19.09.2026 during the Annual General Meeting held in the year 2021 and he is continuing as Independent Directors.